WiktorDybalski/WiktorDybalski/README.md

 # Hi there 👋

-### I'm a second-year Computer Science student at AGH University of Krakow.
+### I'm a third-year Computer Science student at AGH University of Krakow.
 Below you will find a list of my projects!

 ---